igobyjama/devile/Devile/BepInEx/plugins/Dinorush-InheritanceDataBlocks/README.md

 Allows developers to specify an additional field in any vanilla datablock, `parentID`.
 This causes the block to pull data from the given ID to fill any non-specified fields.

-## Note for Partial Data users

-InheritanceDataBlocks is **only** compatible with the [AWOPartialDataFixer](https://thunderstore.io/c/gtfo/p/hirnukuono/AWOPartialDataFixer/) version of partial data.
-On Flow's (normal) version, it will only work for vanilla datablocks and datablocks cannot use text IDs.

 #### Example

 ```